Davis Mills Player Prop Bets for NFL Week 8 | Houston vs. Los Angeles 10/31/2021

 Season Stats

-- He has tacked on eight rushing yards on seven carries, averaging 1.1 yards per game.
+- He's also chipped in on the ground, with eight rushing yards (1.1 ypg) on seven carries.

-- The Texans have run 55.6% passing plays and 44.4% rushing plays this season.
-They rank 31st in the NFL in scoring.
+- The Texans, who rank 31st in the NFL in points scored, have dropped back to pass 55.6% of the time while running the ball 44.4% of the time.

-- Mills has attempted 10 of his 171 passes in the red zone, accounting for 27.0% of his team's red zone plays.
+- Mills accounts for 27.0% of his team's red zone plays, with 10 of his 171 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Mills' matchup with the Rams.